cjhines/web-accessibility/2 - Focus.md

 ## Managing Focus
 Managing focus involves keeping the user's interactive context in sync with the visual representation of the site.

-An example of where would be important is a single page web app where navigation changes the page's content.
+An example of where this would be important is a single page web app where navigation changes the page's content.
 In order to focus these sections, he can ensure their headers are able to be programmatically focused by setting their `tabIndex` to `-1`:

 ```
 <h2 tabindex=-1>What is Vegemite?</h2>